 As soon you land at the airport, you will be greeted by dry and cold air, but what will take all your attention is the lofty, snow-capped mountains all around; a sight that will remain with you forever.
 After completing the arrival formalities and picking up your bags from the baggage counter, take a taxi and proceed towards the pre-arranged hotel.
 Enjoy an overnight stay in the hotel.

-Get up early in the morning and proceed towards Shanti Stupa, a sacred Buddhist stupa, from where you will get an opportunity to witness a beautiful view of the sunrise and a panoramic sight of the town of Leh.
+Get up early in the morning and begin the process of acclimatization at high altitude.
+Proceed to walk towards Shanti Stupa, a sacred Buddhist stupa, from where you will get an opportunity to witness a beautiful view of the sunrise and a panoramic sight of the town of Leh.

-After tea and breakfast in the morning, commence your journey for the day to Dib Cave.
+Today, you will set out to trek to Dib Cave/Tibb.
 During the day, you will behold the breathtaking beauty of the region including ravines and gorges.
-You might not see sunshine properly as the steep cliffs in this area obstruct them.
+You might not see sunshine properly as the cliffs in this area obstruct them.
 Once you reach Dib, you will see a large cave.
 This is the place where you will halt for the night and rest.
 Butter tea would be offered and we recommend you to try it.
 Enjoy overnight stay at the campsite.

 Today, you will trek the most scenic part of the region and get a chance to witness the largest frozen waterfall and prayer flags.
 The bridge built next to the site of the waterfall is used in summers to reach Zanskar from Leh.
 Thereafter, you can proceed towards the village of Naerak to mingle with the locals and understand their way of living.
 Stay overnight at the village camp comfortably.